Legend (MC Lyte album): Release and promotion

 On June 7, 2013, the single "Cravin'" was released in digital format, in which Lyte collaborates with singer Stan Carrizosa.
-This song would later be included on the album.
-In October of that same year she and Carrizosa performed the song at the Arsenio Hall Show.
+This song was later included on the album.
+In October of the same year, she and Carrizosa performed the song at The Arsenio Hall Show.

 In September 2014 the second single "Dear John" was released.
 The track, which features Common and 10Beats, is an open letter to men.
 The single appeared on the real-time US Billboard + Twitter Trending 140, where it peaked No. 3.
 On October 14, 2014, MC Lyte performed "Dear John" in front of President Barack Obama, at the celebration of the 50th anniversary of the legislation that created the National Endowment for the Humanities and the National Endowment for the Arts.

 A few months later the third single, "Ball", was released.
 The song, which features rapper Lil Mama and singer AV, was performed on the Fox talk show The Real.
 Ball also has had a music video directed by Ron Yuan, who previously had also directed the video for "Cravin'".

 In April 2015, shortly before the album's release, the fourth and final single "Check" was released.
 The song also has a music video, which also serves as a lyrical visual, combining some footage from Lyte's live presentations.
 As part of Record Store Day (April 18), the album was available for 24 hours only on a limited-edition vinyl collector's item.
 The promotion was to support independent record stores nationwide.